 All arriving international passengers must pass through Customs and Border Protection (CBP) clearance procedures.
 Security and immigration controls are located in the McNamara Terminal arrivals area where passengers must declare all food, drink, plants or agricultural items in their possession as well as any currency greater than $10,000.

-The following countries are part of the U.S. Visa Waiver Program (VWP): Andorra, Australia, Austria, Belgium, Brunei, Chile, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Israel, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Monaco, Netherlands, New Zealand, Norway, Poland, Portugal, Republic of Malta, San Marino, Singapore, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Taiwan, United Kingdom.
+The following countries are part of the U.S. Visa Waiver Program (VWP): Andorra, Australia, Austria, Belgium, Brunei, Chile, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Israel, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Monaco, Netherlands, New Zealand, Norway, Poland, Portugal, Qatar, Republic of Malta, San Marino, Singapore, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Taiwan, United Kingdom.
 Citizens of these countries generally do not need a visa to enter the United States.
 However, such visitors will require an ESTA which stands for Electronic System for Travel Authorization.
 This is not a physical visa but electronic permission to visit the United States which is digitally linked to a passport.

 Intending visitors who do not qualify for ESTA must have a valid U.S. Visa in order to gain entry to the country via an airport or seaport.
 An ESTA will usually ensure faster processing times at DTW as visa holders must speak directly with a CBP officer and verify personal identification.